CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

               -d DBNAME, --dbname DBNAME
                                     Data base name
               -a, --all             Get data of all employee during generation and export

-5. WEB
+5. App
-  Web is for initialise api for react
+  App is for initialise api for react

 Default dbname is hrms